 Australia would then be positioned as a leader in dealing with plastic pollution and could take part in the global effort that is needed to rid our environment of plastic.

 Australia and the world needs to ban synthetic cigarette filters now.
 Tobacco companies were exploring biodegradable filters back in the 1970s.
-We all know they won't do shit unless there is legislation.
+We all know how quick they are to address public health concerns when there's no legislation!

 What you can do